by L. Ron Hubbard

 (This first article is a brief discussion for the benefit of those who have not read Mr. Hubbard’s books or articles on Dianetics and have no previous knowledge of the subject.-Ed) PLEASE NOTE DEFINITIONS OF WORDS AT THE BOTTOM OF THE PAGE.
 Words that are defined are followed by a number in parentheses.

-For centuries many scientists and philosophers have been studying the convolutions(1) of human thinking.
+For centuries many scientists and philosophers have been studying the convolutions(1) (see definitions at bottom of page) of human thinking.
 The longer the study, the greater their reassurance that we are the possessors of a most complex and challenging instrument called the mind.
 What they refer to is now called the analytical mind.

 But describing its behavior did not make the ways of the mind any less baffling.
 Our knowledge of how it functions continued to be only approximate at best.
 There were still unknown stimuli and unaccountable factors—until the theory of Dianetics was applied.